IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## [1]  5.335375e+03  6.469573e+06  6.097490e-02 -1.103308e+00
 ```

 The information stored in the `dftTdRelFreqMom` and `sibil` objects can now be used to plot a time-normalized version of the first spectral moment trajectories, color coded by sibilant class, using `emuR`'s `dplot()` function.
-R Example \@ref(rexample:usecases-uc4dplot1) shows the R code that produces Figure \@ref(fig:usecases-uc4dplot1).
+The R code snippet below shows the R code that produces Figure \@ref(fig:usecases-uc4dplot1).

 ```r